Sign up & start saving!

 Since the Lord of the Rings, the land of the long white cloud has been growing in popularity as a destination for tourists.
-But, whether you’re heading across the Tasman to see the Redwoods of Whakarewarewa Forest or to hit the slopes near Queenstown, you should know the best way to access New Zealand dollars — called the kiwi — when you’re there.
+But you should know the best way to access New Zealand dollars — called the kiwi — when you’re there.
+Credit cards, debit cards, and cash are all accepted without issue.

 Visa and Mastercard are accepted almost everywhere — nearly 75% of all transactions in New Zealand are done with cards.
 Get cash over the counter with your debit cards or find a ATM.

-Unfortunately, there are currently no travel cards in the US that allow you to load NZY.
+**Unfortunately, right now there are no travel cards in the US that allow you to load NZY.

 Travel cards can lock in conversion rates once you load USD.
 Use it for purchases without worrying about rates each time you spend — debit and credit cards often charge 3% for each transaction.